Personal, Social, Health and Economic education.

 - develop both independent and inter-dependent learning in RE

-- express their own ideas and responses in a variety of ways such as creative writing, oral work, the use of ICT, drama, story and music
+- express their own ideas and responses in a variety of ways such as creative writing, oral work, the use of drama, story and music

 - engage with and reflect upon key beliefs and teachings in religion regarding the purpose, value and dignity of human beings

 RE helps pupils become responsible citizens by enabling them to:

 - develop both respect and sensitivity to other people’s beliefs and values